How does a Hydrogen gas generator work?

 Do my GCs need to be ventilated?

-If a customer wishes to use a fume extractor, or to connect tubing between the exhaust of the generator and a fume-hood, this is possible, but any hydrogen exhausted from the GC will quickly diffuse in the air and presents no danger to laboratory personnel or the environment.
+If a lab uses a fume extractor, or connects tubing between the exhaust of the generator and a fume-hood, this is possible, but any hydrogen exhausted from the GC will quickly diffuse in the air, presenting no danger to laboratory personnel or the environment.
 If tubing is attached to the exhaust ports of the generator, it is essential that this is monitored frequently, since any kinks could cause a build-up of gas and cause additional health and safety issues.
 The lower explosive limit (LEL) of hydrogen is 4.1 % and shown not to be reached by a Peak hydrogen gas generator

 Will I need hydrogen sensors in the

 Should your laboratory, state government or business policy require regulation, sensors or monitoring- Peak can offer both external room and in GC oven monitoring sensors for complete peace of mind.

 Sounds technical: How difficult are hydrogen gas generators to maintain?

 Maintenance is very simple, cost-effective and does not require an engineer for regular maintenance.
 Simply re-fill the deionized water reservoir weekly.
 Preventive maintenance (PM) is required biannually - requiring deioniser cartridge swap over.